OliverLeitner/qemu-scripts/README.md

 ## limitations:

-- no remote desktop (workaround possible through vnc, nx, xdmcp, rdp...) ... working on this...
+currently none

 ## OS specific limitations:

 - haiku.sh:
-    - no support for gallium/virgl rendering, no real support for qxl or virtio-vga-gl. vmware-svga also seems to be broken, everything reports as vesa.
+    - no support for gallium/virgl rendering, no real support for qxl or virtio-vga-gl. vmware-svga also seems to be broken (reports as vmware, but still vesa performance), everything reports as vesa.
     - for some reason smb shares wont show up in "SMB shares", manual mounting being the only option that works.
     - nfs mounts will crash your haiku system after a few minutes: haikus bad network stack combined with the vesa gfx.
     - smb mounts will crash your haiku system after a few minutes: haikus bad network stack combined with the vesa gfx.